Clepa/Tools/LocalEnvironment/Docs/local_config.md

 ## Easy go

-In the `.\Tools` folder (documentation root), all the applications are nearly fully configured with this setup and only needs some minor actions.

 :warning: Before running the script(s) read carefully next comments: :warning:

 - Run this at your own risk.